Card database conventions

 Assigning variants

-If the card has a standard set and/or a parallel set variant, these variants must be assigned first.
-Additional variants that visually differ from the standard set and parallel set variants can be assigned subsequently.
+• If the card has a standard set and/or a parallel set variant, then these variants must be assigned first.
+Additional card variants that differ from the standard and parallel set card variants can be assigned subsequently.

-If a card has only one variant and that variant is neither a standard set or a parallel set variant, then the Promo card variant type can be used as a (temporary) placeholder.
-The Promo card variant type prevents you from having to do research on the visual characteristics of a variant, such as its holographic pattern.
+• If a card has only one variant and that variant is neither a standard or parallel set variant, then the Promo card variant type can be used as a (temporary) placeholder.
+The Promo card variant type prevents you from having to do research on the visual characteristics of a card variant, such as its holographic pattern.

-Sometimes, a card has two or more variants that need to use the same type, but they differ in other characteristics such as the holographic pattern.
+Sometimes, a card has two or more variants that refer to the same type, but they differ in other characteristics such as the holographic pattern.
 In such cases, there are two options:

-If the other characteristics refer to existing card variant types, new card variant type(s) that combine multiple types must be created:
+1. If the other characteristics refer to existing card variant types, then new card variant type(s) that combine multiple types must be created:

-character must be used followed by a space to separate the card variant types, e.g., Darkness Ablaze Stamp, Jumbo Size. -
+• The , character must be used followed by a space to separate the card variant types, e.g., Darkness Ablaze Stamp, Jumbo Size.

-The least amount of card variant types in order to uniquely identify the new type must be used.
+• The least amount of card variant types in order to uniquely describe the new type must be used.
 Otherwise the list will grow too long.
 An exception is made for characteristics that refer to holographic patterns (including non-holographic).
-All newly combined types must include it.
-For example, Yellow A Alternate, Non-holo and Yellow A Alternate, Sheen Holo is correct, but Yellow A Alternate and Yellow A Alternate, Sheen Holo is incorrect.
+For example, Yellow A Alternate, Non-holo and Yellow A Alternate, Sheen Holo are correct, but Yellow A Alternate and Yellow A Alternate, Sheen Holo are not.

-A standard set and/or parallel set card variant type must be listed before other types.
+• Standard and parallel set card variant types must be listed before other types.

-The other characteristics don't refer to existing card variant types.
-In such case, new card variant type(s) using "qualifier" braces must be created (see type naming).
+2. The other characteristics don't refer to existing card variant types.
+In such case, new card variant type(s) using "qualifier" braces must be created (see variant type naming).

 Supertype